jvgiordano/OSSMM-Version-1/docs/index.md

 * **Secure BLE connection**: The smartphone-to-device BLE connection requires verification of 3 unique UUIDs before data transmission occurs.

-* **User-customizable security**: Each user can modify these UUID values to create their own unique security profile.
+* **User-customizable security**: Each user can modify these UUID values to create their own unique security "profile".

 * **Local data storage**: All data collected by OSSMM is stored locally on your smartphone in a dedicated "/OSSMM" directory.
 No data is automatically transmitted to external servers or cloud services, unless you choose to do so.

-* **Device security recommendations**: Due to the sensitive nature of sleep and physiological data, we recommend that smartphones used with OSSMM be secured with PIN codes or other access controls.
+* **Device security recommendations**: Due to the nature of sleep and physiological data, we recommend that smartphones used with OSSMM be secured with PIN codes or other access controls.

 ---
 *Current Version: V1.0.2*